Iowa City, Iowa: Economy

 Iowa City is home to the University of Iowa Hospitals and Clinics (UIHC), the state's only comprehensive tertiary care medical center.
 The Holden Comprehensive Cancer Center in Iowa City is an NCI-designated Cancer Center, one of fewer than 60 in the country.

-ACT college testing services is headquartered in Iowa City.
+ACT Inc., which develops the ACT standardized college admissions test and provides educational assessment services, operates its global headquarters in Iowa City, employing approximately 1,200 people locally.

 Top employers

 According to Iowa City's 2024 Comprehensive Annual Financial Report, the top employers in the city are: